Umahi Speaks on Resigning as Tinubu's Minister, Gives Condition

 Meanwhile, Peter Onyekachi Nwebonyi, the federal lawmaker representing Ebonyi North Senatorial district, clashed with Rufai Sani Hanga, the senator representing Kano Central Senatorial District, on Wednesday, February 11, 2026.

-Nwebonyi, the deputy chief whip and chieftain of the ruling All Progressives Congress (APC), confronted each other during the ministry of works budget defence in Abuja.
+Nwebonyi, the Deputy Chief Whip and a key ally of Senate President Godswill Akpabio, and chieftain of the ruling All Progressives Congress (APC) confronted each other during the ministry's budget defence in Abuja.

 Read more on Umahi: